phravins/Treuno-125M/README.md

 # Treuno 125M — Canonical Implementation

-Treuno 125M is a coding-specialized language model powered by the **Antigravity** RAG framework and a secure **Code Execution Sandbox**.
+Treuno 125M is a coding-specialized language model powered by the RAG framework and a secure **Code Execution Sandbox**.

 ## Architecture Overview